ecluse:ecluse-core

 Whether an IP falls in a blocked internal range: the fixed blockedRanges set together with the caller-supplied additionalRanges.

 The single source of record for the internal-range decision, used by the literal block (isBlockedTarget) on the dist.tarball host gate.
-An IPv4-mapped IPv6 address (::ffff:a.b.c.d) is first decoded to its embedded IPv4 and tested against the IPv4 ranges: a mapped internal literal (e.g. ::ffff:169.254.169.254) is a recognised SSRF smuggling form, so it must be caught by the IPv4 block rather than slip through as an unrelated IPv6 address.
+An IPv6 address that embeds an IPv4 address is first decoded to that embedded IPv4 and tested against the IPv4 ranges: an embedded internal literal (e.g. ::ffff:169.254.169.254, or its NAT64 spelling 64:ff9b::a9fe:a9fe) is a recognised SSRF smuggling form, so it must be caught by the IPv4 block rather than slip through as an unrelated IPv6 address.

 parseBlockedRange :: Text -> Maybe IPRange Source #